 The shares of common stock may not be offered to the public in the United Arab Emirates and/or any of the free zones including, in particular, the Dubai International Financial Centre.
 The shares of common stock may be offered and this document may be issued, only to a limited number of investors in the United Arab Emirates or any of its free zones (including, in particular, the Dubai International Financial Centre) who qualify as sophisticated investors under the relevant laws and regulations of the United Arab Emirates or the free zone concerned.
-We and the representatives represent and warrant that the shares of common stock will not be offered, sold, transferred or delivered to the public in the United Arab Emirates or any of its free zones, in particular the, the Dubai International Financial Centre.
+We and the representative represent and warrant that the shares of common stock will not be offered, sold, transferred or delivered to the public in the United Arab Emirates or any of its free zones, in particular the, the Dubai International Financial Centre.

 Israel.
-In the State of Israel this prospectus shall not be regarded as an offer to the public to purchase common stock of the company under the Israeli Securities Law, 5728 - 1968, which requires a prospectus to be published and authorized by the Israel Securities Authority, if it complies with certain provisions of Section 15 of the Israeli Securities Law, 5728 - 1968, including, inter alia, if: (i) the offer is made, distributed or directed to not more than 35 investors, subject to certain conditions (the "Addressed Investors"); or (ii) the offer is made, distributed or directed to certain conditions (the "Addressed Investors"); or (ii) the offer is made, distributed or directed to certain conditions (the "Qualified Investors").
+In the State of Israel this prospectus shall not be regarded as an offer to the public to purchase common stock of the company under the Israeli Securities Law, 5728 - 1968, which requires a prospectus to be published and authorized by the Israel Securities Authority, if it complies with certain provisions of Section 15 of the Israeli Securities Law, 5728 - 1968, including, inter alia, if: (i) the offer is made, distributed or directed to not more than 35 investors, subject to certain conditions (the "Addressed Investors"); or (ii) the offer is made, distributed or directed to certain qualified investors defined in the First Addendum of the Israeli Securities Law, 5728 - 1968, subject to certain conditions (the "Qualified Investors").
 The Qualified Investors shall not be taken into account in the count of the Addressed Investors and may be offered to purchase securities in addition to the 35 Addressed Investors.
-The company has not and will not take any action that would require it to publish a prospectus or make, distribute or direct an offer to subscribe for our common stock to any person within the State of Israel, other than to Qualified Investors and up to 35 Addressed Investors.
+The company has not and will not take any action that would require it to publish a prospectus in accordance with and subject to the Israeli Securities Law, 5728 - 1968.
+We have not and will not distribute this prospectus or make, distribute or direct an offer to subscribe for our common stock to any person within the State of Israel, other than to Qualified Investors and up to 35 Addressed Investors.